nkirti28/Team_Profile_Generator/README.md

 ## [Description](#table-of-contents)

-Team profile generator is a node command line application that takes in information about employees webpage that displays summaries for each person.using the Inquirer package and generates an HTML webpage that summarizes for each person.
+Team profile generator is a node command line application that takes in information about employees ebpage that displays summaries for each person.using the Inquirer package and generates an HTML webpage that summarizes for each person
+Using this application it displays general information of employees and also easy to access their emails and github profiles.

 ## [User Story](#table-of-contents)